 This post proves that you don’t need a lot to enjoy a fun camping trip with your family.
 What we found on this trip is that the simple things are often the best.

-We found the camp using Wikicamps.
-Our only criteria was a free camp somewhere that rain wasn’t forecast with a toilet.
+We found Cliff Head using Wikicamps.
+Our only criteria was free camp somewhere that rain wasn’t forecast with a toilet.
 The great thing about Wikicamps is the ability to see what the weather is doing at each location as well as the comments from other

 How to Get to Cliff Head